Back to overview

 Barrister qualifying requirements

-To qualify as a barrister, you’ll need a law degree or non-law degree with a law conversion (such as the Graduate Diploma in Law (GDL)), before you can take a Bar course and then progress onto the final stage: pupillage.
+To qualify as a barrister, you’ll need a law degree or non-law degree with a law conversion (eg, the Postgraduate Diploma in Law (PGDL)), before you can take a Bar course and then progress onto the final stage: pupillage.

 Undergraduate degree advice

 • The downside of not doing a law degree is that you’ll have to acquaint yourself with law through a postgraduate course.
 Bear in mind the extra fees and living costs that this will involve.
-On the other hand, a different undergraduate degree will increase your knowledge and depth of experience outside of the law.
+On the other hand, a different undergraduate degree will increase your knowledge and depth of experience outside of the law – something that law firm recruiters will look for in candidates.

-• Take your studying seriously, as when you apply to a law firm or chambers, you’ll be asked to include your end-of-year grades for your first and second years.
+• Take your studying seriously.
+When you apply to a law firm or chambers, many will ask you to include your end-of-year grades for your first and second years.

 As with A levels, choose an undergraduate degree subject that you think you'll do well in; most firms and chambers require a 2.1 or first.
-The majority of recruiters we speak to say that excellent academics are a given, so make sure that you put in the time when studying.
+Majority of recruiters we speak to say that excellent academics are a given, so make sure that you put in the time when studying.

 Course content

-Qualifying law degrees and GDLs cover the seven foundations of legal knowledge:
+Qualifying law degrees and PGDLs cover the seven foundations of legal knowledge:

 • contract;